KaRm3/LutrisWinInstaller/README.md

 ## Usage

-Double click the "install.sh" or open the terminal and type "./install.sh" without quotes, then you can execute the script like any other commands simply typing in the terminal "gameinstall".
+Copy the repository with 'git cloneDouble click the "install.sh" or open the terminal and type "./install.sh" without quotes, then you can execute the script like any other commands simply typing in the terminal "gameinstall".